 There’s just one problem.
 Making money from Amazon needs a ton of traffic.

+With a small blog, Amazon Associates takes a lot more effort.
+You need really focused posts and a high conversion rate.
 The conversion window with Amazon is just 24 hours and the commission rate is tiny.

 How does affiliate marketing work for a small niche?